theresamaier/2022ws_do_tm/Blog_content.md

 ### <span style="color:red">**D**</span>ashboards
-A real-time, adaptable dashboard is important for ExOs to better measure and manage.
-True value metrics such as repeat usage, retention percentage, monetization, and Net Promoter Score (NPS) are important today.
+A real-time, adaptable dashboard is important for ExOs to better measure and manage particularly in regard to the growing amount of data to be stored each year .
+True value metrics such as repeat usage, retention percentage, monetization, and Net Promoter Score (NPS) are important today, because they can be very useful for companies as KPIs.
 A data-based goal management method is Objective and Key Results.
 Never heard of the OKR method - here come some facts!

 |OKR method: |
 |--|